Power Gauge Report is an investing newsletter run by Marc Chaikin.

 Marc is actually pretty well known in the investing world and is most known for is investing tools.

-Today they are a key part in Reuters institutional workstations.
+Today, they are a key part of Reuters institutional workstations.

 Launched Chaikin Analytics In 2011